jsmith1031/Covid_News/README.md

 - The main program is located in the directory **gui-tkinter** along with all the dependent code and program files.

+# Software Engineering Process Involved

+- Our team Drunk Bits conducted weekly two scrum meetings to check and inform about the personal status of each developer.
+- We used an online virtual KANBAN board from www.kanbantool.com to track the progess of the project.

 ## Dependencies